 Zebrafish larvae display a robust startle response.
 Because this is mediated by neural pathways in a way similar to the process in higher vertebrates, startle response testing can be applied to a wide range of neuro-scientific studies.

 The startle response can be evoked in different ways, such as via a light stimulus or a vibration stimulus.
-The former is already included in the DanioVision chamber, and for the latter, Noldus recently designed the DanioVision Tapping Device.
-This is a small instrument that can be placed into the DanioVision Observation Chamber, at the bottom of the basin where your well plate or petri dish is placed.
+The former is standard in the DanioVision chamber.

-To analyze the startle response of your animal, you can use the distance moved parameter that is measured by EthoVision XT to compare the periods before and after the stimulus.
+To analyze the startle response of your animal, you can use the distance moved parameter measured by EthoVision XT to compare the periods before and after the stimulus.

-The Tapping Device provides an even stimulus for all animals tested.
+The Tapping Device provides an even stimulus for all animals, no matter the location in the well plate or other testing arena.
 Beta testing showed no difference in response rate between animals in top versus bottom rows or in 96- versus 48-well plates.

 Beta testing also showed that the startle response can be detected from the age of 3 to 9 dpf, for all stimulus intensities.
 Tests carried out on 5 and 6 dpf larvae showed no significant differences in the degree of response between days 5 and 6 (ANOVA, P >0.5).